fabio-looker/node-lookml-parser/README.md

 At the moment, parseFiles outputs a collection of files, each with their own parsed contents, as well as models resulting from following `include`s from model files.

+The collection of files is an object by default, keyed by type, then by name, but can be requested as either an array or an object keyed by the name of the file including type.

 ## Conditional Comments
 If you want to leverage LookML syntax to embed arbitrary other markup/objects that would